 Atopic Dermatitis (AD) is the most common childhood chronic skin disorder characterised by skin barrier dysfunction, immune dysregulation and disruption in the normal skin microbiota composition.
 In this body of work, we aim to develop novel microbial-based therapeutics to treat atopic dermatitis, such as microbial modification through bioengineering techniques and microbe-eradication strategies.

 Our research primarily revolves around the field of genetic epidemiology and genomics, with a particular focus on cardiovascular diseases.

-Our team of researchers focus on clinically relevant research with the aim of improving outcomes for children with various developmental disorders.
-The field of clinical research in developmental and behavioural paediatrics is an emerging one in Singapore with vast potential implications for policy and practices.
+Our team of clinical researchers focus on clinically relevant research with the aim of improving outcomes for children with various developmental disorders.
+The field of research in developmental and behavioural paediatrics is an emerging one in Singapore with vast potential implications for policy and practices.
 Our clinical-scientists participate in translational neuroscience research, which further informs on early childhood development and clinical care.

-Beyond descriptive research, we emphasise the need for meaningful interventions that can be employed so as to actively change the paths and outcomes for children with special needs.
+Beyond descriptive research, we emphasise the need for meaningful interventions that can be employed so as to actively change the paths and outcomes for children with developmental disorders.
 Our scientific work has been published in international peer reviewed journals and presented regularly at numerous local and international conferences with awards won.
 It has also led to improvements in clinical workflows for children with developmental concerns.
 Our team also collaborates with national and community organisations (e.g. NCSS, MOE, MCYS) for various projects such as those that evaluate current practices in the early intervention sector and explore new models of care.
 We also collaborate with other international centers for multi-site studies.